cassell/Parm/README.md

 ## Closures
 Process each row queried with a closure(anonymous function).
-Iterate over very large data sets without hitting memory constraints use unbufferedProcess()

 	$f = new UserFactory();
 	$f->process(function($user)